Inclusion at school: A right for every child

 Reports published by Inclusion Europe on the topic include:

-- Inclusion of pupils with complex support needs
+- Education of children with complex support needs

 - Best Practices in Inclusive Education – English Version